Hebrew: avraham / avram

-Abraham's mission has many parallels to Muhammad's, and throughout the Koran the scepticism and hostility that Abraham faced when bringing the message of a new teaching about one God alone to his contemporaries is related.
+Abraham’s mission has many parallels to Muhammad’s, and throughout the Koran the skepticism and hostility that Abraham faced when bringing the message of new teaching about one God alone to his contemporaries is related.

 Relatively little is told about Abraham’s journeys in the Koran, but it says that he settled by God’s command in the place that would become the Ka’ba (22:27).

 Most of the stories about Abraham in the Islamic tradition come from other sources than the Koran, and here many parallels to the life of Moses can be seen.

 For example, it is said that around the time of the birth of Abraham, King Namrud had a dream about a threat to his kingdom.
 He introduced laws to have all pregnant women watched and their newborn sons killed.
 But when the mother of Abraham was examined, the child in her womb hid from the slayers’ hands, so he was spared.